anneta-kampouridou/CoffeeShop-Sales/README.md

 # CoffeeShop-Sales
-A data-driven exploration of sales trends, top products, and revenue insights to optimize profitability and performance.
+An interactive data-driven dashboard aims to explore sales trends, top products, and revenue insights to optimize profitability and performance.